tebemis/qual-notes/README.md

 # Contributing
-As you might have noticed there are a bunch of topics that are not covered yet
+As you might have noticed there are a bunch of topics that are not covered yet.
+Feel free to take a stab at them.
+As you might have noticed I used LyX (an excellent frontend for LaTeX) to create all these summaries so it would be nice to keep the tradition going. :)